- Department Information

 - To build supportive local community environments for women by disseminating fieldwork research findings back to the community

-The Women's Studies major is excellent preparation for life, and careers and graduate study in a wide range of fields, including government and public policy, non-profit and social justice organizations, law, educational institutions, and many other professional and human-service fields.
+The Women's Studies program is excellent preparation for life, and careers and graduate study in a wide range of fields, including government and public policy, non-profit and social justice organizations, law, educational institutions, and many other professional and human-service fields.

 Women's Studies is an interdisciplinary area of scholarship and research and raises questions which have often been ignored or marginalized in traditional academic disciplines.
 Our Program builds on several decades of feminist work in women's studies and deliberately integrates theory, research methods and service learning.

 The courses in Women's Studies emphasize participatory education in which student involvement, critical thinking, and personal insight are encouraged and made relevant in the learning process.
 In this Program, theory and practice are combined creatively and productively.
 Research, fieldwork, and service are central to the process of learning and applying knowledge.
 The Program stresses the importance of social responsibility, political activism, and community outreach.
 The curriculum explores how institutionalized sexism, racism, classism, and heterosexism limit human achievement and dignity.
 Local service learning fieldwork provides an opportunity to examine first-hand the changes necessary to eliminate these limitations.

 Service learning fieldwork enables students to create richly detailed accounts of women as social agents whose identities and experiences are shaped by social, political and economic forces.
 Service learning is incorporated into the program through fieldwork in community agencies focused on advocacy, law and policy, reproductive rights and health, support services for survivors of violence and abuse, and U.S. politics.